1. Cuddle Up

 10. Simple Accent

 When patterns are plenty, keep color to a minimum.
 In this formal dining room, a simple red velvet accent color on dining chairs is all that's needed.
-The warm furniture brings bold color without all the drama.
+The warm velvet decor brings bold color without all the drama.

 11. Midcentury Mix